Flag Football Rules

 Scoring

-• Extra Extra Points.
-Teams can elect to go for a 5 point attempt from the midfield line if there is less than 5 minutes left on the clock in the second half of play.
+Mega PATs Teams can elect to go for a 5 point attempt from the midfield line if there is less than 5 minutes left on the clock in either half of play.
 If a team scores, 5 points will be added to their score.
-If they fail however, one point will be subtracted from their score.
+If they fail however, 1 point will be subtracted from their score.

 • Touchdown.
 A touchdown is worth 6 points.
 To score, the ball carrier must have both feet cross the goal line (the ball does not have to be in the end zone).
 If the ball is caught inside the endzone, the receiver must have one foot inbounds and control of the ball for the score to count (NCAA rules).